 Cleaning and Protecting Your Hardwood Floors

 - The best way to clean your hardwood floors is to first sweep them, or go over them with a cotton duster, and then mop your floors with a liquid or spray hardwood floor cleaner..

 - You may also choose to not wear shoes in your home to help prevent tracking dirt into your home which can scratch your wood floor.

 - If you happen to have indoor pets, keep their claws trimmed short to prevent scratches.

 - For families with small children, be mindful of toys that have metal edges that will scratch or nick your flooring.

-Visit our flooring showroom on Edwardia Drive today and ask our Flooring Experts to help you select the right hardwood flooring product for your home!
+Call 336-855-8300 to schedule an appointment to visit our flooring showroom on Norwalk Street and ask our Flooring Experts to help you select the right hardwood flooring product for your home!